MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **isDimissed** - Bool - true if user dismissed the drawer.
   - **isExpanded** - Bool - true when user expanded the bottom sheet.

+- **Office.iOS.Paywall.ExistingUserSignInButtonClicked** - To log how many people are clicking on the sign-in button on the SKU chooser screen.
+The data is used to measure the performance of the Sign-in button and is triggered every time a user clicks this button.

 - **Office.iOS.Paywall.Paywall.Presented** - Data is collected when paywall control is shown to the user.
 The data is used to build a view to measure the conversion rate at every step and ensure that the user interface is performing as expected with users experiencing minimal friction during the purchase experience.